 Important Dates for the Hathins family

 This web page shows only a small excerpt of our Hathins research.
-Another 243 words (17 lines of text) covering the years 1066, 1540, 1591, 1583, 1658, 1621, 1622, 1624, 1625, 1628, 1629, 1640, 1682, 1674, 1605, 1670, 1632 and 1706 are included under the topic Early Hathins History in all our PDF Extended History products and printed products wherever possible.
+Another 122 words (9 lines of text) covering the years 1066, 1540, 1591, 1583, 1658, 1621, 1622, 1624, 1625, 1628, 1629, 1640, 1682, 1674, 1605, 1670, 1632 and 1706 are included under the topic Early Hathins History in all our PDF Extended History products and printed products wherever possible.

 Hathins Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Hathins include Hatton, Hattons, Hattyn, Hattins, Hattans and others.

 Early Notables of the Hathins family (pre 1700)

 Another 51 words (4 lines of text) are included under the topic Early Hathins Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hathins family to Ireland

 Some of the Hathins family moved to Ireland, but this topic is not covered in this excerpt.

 Another 70 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hathins family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Hathinss to arrive on North American shores: John Hatton who settled in Virginia in 1613; seven years before the "Mayflower"; Charles Hatton settled in Barbados in 1680; Robert Hatton settled in Surinam in 1678.